DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - massive improvements made to cloneRepo command.
+All you now need to clone your repo is just to run the command.
+It displays all your private and public repositories, giving you the option of cloning any of them with the selection menu.
+To clone another person's public repo, you only need the username.
+Collaboration has never been more interesting, you can now do so easily using this command
    - you can now observe the progress of setting up auto commit message for README.md files via a progress bar
    - added the ability to set "Update README.md" as your default commit message to all README.md files
    - new updates and general improvements to the the program